Japan TEFL Internship

 Before arrival

-Before jetting off to Japan, you’ll complete your TEFL course, which will teach you how to effectively teach English to your Japanese students.
+Before jetting off to Japan, you’ll complete your TEFL course, which will show you how to plan engaging lessons and teach English effectively to your Japanese students.

 Online orientation

-To ensure you’re as prepared as you can possibly be, you’ll also complete a 40-hour online orientation – the Teaching in Japan Course.
-This amazing mini-course will ensure you know all the essentials about Japanese culture, history, and language, as well as explaining what it’s like to live and work in Japan, so you’re ready to hit the ground running!
+To make sure you’re as prepared as possible, you’ll also complete a 40-hour online orientation – the Teaching in Japan Course.
+This mini course covers the essentials of Japanese culture, history, and language, and explains what it’s really like to live and work in Japan, so you can hit the ground running.

 Lanterns